tinuzz/wp-plugin-trackserver/readme.txt

 Added:
 * A shortcode attribute named 'arrows', to enable drawing arrows over a track to indicate its direction.
 The implementation is very simple, with a hardcoded arrow sign, but the JS library being used allows for any text to be rendered, so in the future, this functionality may become more flexible and configurable.
 * New syntax for adding tracks to the map, using shortcode content, rather than attributes.
+* Map profiles, allowing you to use different tile sources and map settings (like zoom levels) in different maps.
+* Experimental support for vector tiles, using Maplibre GL JS.
 * A shortcode attribute named 'quiet', to suppress the 'Nothing to display' popup on the map when Trackserver doesn't find any valid tracks or points to display.

 Changed:
 * Updated Leaflet to v1.9.4.
-* Changed max zoom for the map from 18 to 22.
 * Refactored the shortcode handling to make it more robust and maintainable.
 * Changed admin menu order and made 'Manage tracks' the primary page, rather than 'Options'.
 * If a boolean shortcode attribute like 'live' and 'quiet' is given as a flag without a value, it now evaluates to 'true'.